vincent-hanlon/InvertypeR/README.md

 For instructions on how to run the main invertyper wrapper function, load the package in R and write `?invertyper`.

-Results for the submitted manuscript are from the InvertypeR version in commit ca17a576fcbfeeb81ecd30c2c6c41ef4f1bc68cf.
-The newest version produces essentially identical results, up to one or two minor shifts to inversion breakpoints per sample.
+Results for the InvertypeR paper (https://doi.org/10.1186/s12864-021-07892-9) are from commit ca17a576fcbfeeb81ecd30c2c6c41ef4f1bc68cf.
+The newest commit produces essentially identical results, up to one or two minor shifts to inversion breakpoints per sample.

 Inversion visualization
 -----------------------